BaseMax/PiCalculatorWebJS/README.md

 - Solving `arctan` without using any builtings mathematic functions (Algorithm ported)
 - Without any third party function and library
 - Everything at your browser, so Online!

+I prepare this program by exploring other algorithms and source but I optimize this one and tried to remove extra commands, lines.

 [![](demo.jpg)](https://basemax.github.io/PiCalculatorWebJS/pi.html)